Exploring the role of accretion disk geometry in shaping black hole shadows: Imaging of One-dimensional Segments

 To develop a clearer understanding of the observational features associated with geometrically thick accretion flows, in this section we investigate the relativistic imaging of one-dimensional luminous segments that extend radially from the vicinity of a Schwarzschild black hole.
 These segments, defined by their inner radius and inclination angle relative to the observer-black hole axis, serve as simplified geometric emitters that allow us to isolate and examine key general relativistic effects, including light bending, Doppler boosting, and gravitational redshift.
 By systematically varying both the orientation and the inner radius of the segments, we examine how these parameters influence the observed flux profile and the emergence of peak-like features along the projected image line on the observer's screen.
 This study establishes a conceptual and computational foundation for the more complex modeling of thick accretion disk imaging presented in Sec.~\ref{sec:Image of the accretion disk}.

 A schematic illustration of luminous segments with different inclination angles is presented in Fig.~\ref{fig:1d_sketch}.
 Here, $\varphi_0 \in (0, \pi]$ denotes the inclination angle of an individual luminous segment, which should not be confused with $\theta_0$, the inclination angle of the entire accretion disk as introduced in Sec.~\ref{sec:Coordinate systems and accretion disk models}.
-The latter follows the standard convention commonly used in astrophysics.
-Without loss of generality, we restrict our analysis in this section to the image line corresponding to photons with positive impact parameters.
-Under this setup, a thin accretion disk with an inclination angle $\theta_0$ can be mathematically modeled as a continuous distribution of radial luminous segments, each characterized by an inclination angle $\varphi_0$ ranging from $[\pi/2 - \theta_0,, \pi/2 + \theta_0]$.
+The latter follows the standard convention commonly used in astrophysics. {As illustrated in Fig.~\ref{fig:1d_sketch}, regardless of the inclination angle of the accretion disk, we assume that the luminous segments lie in the photon's orbital plane rather than the physical disk plane.
+It should be emphasized that a two- or three-dimensional accretion disk can always be viewed as a composition of such luminous segments, regardless of its inclination angle.} Without loss of generality, we restrict our analysis in this section to the image line corresponding to photons with positive impact parameters.
+Under this setup, a thin accretion disk with an inclination angle $\theta_0$ can be mathematically modeled as a continuous distribution of radial luminous segments, each characterized by an inclination angle $\varphi_0$ ranging from $[\pi/2 - \theta_0,\, \pi/2 + \theta_0]$.